-To “celebrate” this anniversary (that I almost missed!)
-I’m posting a series of blog posts, one for each year, and with each blog post, I’m including one “key photo” that best describes my draw to photography, maybe documents my progress, shows my photographic vision, and explains me as a photographer.
+To “celebrate” this anniversary I’m posting a series of blog posts (one for each year from 2007 through 2016), and with each, I’m including one “key photo” that best describes my draw to photography, maybe documents my progress, shows my photographic vision, and explains me as a photographer.

 This was the beginning of a long, long journey, and needless to say, I still don’t have the feeling that I’ve arrived – and I hope I never will, because I think it’s all just stages, and that we will never stop exploring.